 =COUNT(value1, value2, value3,…..)

 IF function is the logical function in excel which returns a value based on some condition.
 This is one of the most important functions to learn because you will use it quite extensively.

 Let’s understand IF function with an example.

-You are required to pay 20% income tax if your total income is equal to or more than $50000.
+When you go to efile your tax return, you are required to pay 20% income tax if your total income is equal to or more than $50000.
 However, for senior citizen (with age more than 60 years), it is only 15%.
 If your income is less than $50000, you don’t require paying any tax.

 In above formula, we are using nested IF function.
 The first IF statement checks if the income is less than $50000.
 If true, it returns zero.
 Otherwise, it uses second IF statement to check the age.
 If it is more than 60, it returns 15% of the total income otherwise 20% of total income.

 IFERROR has been added with Excel 2007.
 You can use to it to display a value when an error is found in a formula.
 Handy when you don’t want to scare your user with an error message like #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?, or #NULL!.